Scientific Name

 Origin

-The native range of Echinocereus dasyacanthus is the United States (Arizona, New Mexico, Texas) and northern Mexico.
+The native range of Echinocereus dasyacanthus extends from the United States (Arizona, New Mexico, Texas) to northern Mexico.

 Description

-Echinocereus dasyacanthus is a cactus with erect green stems with 15 to 18 ribs and clusters of spines that usually overlap, making them not visible.
-It grows solitary or in loose clumps of up to 20 stems.
-The stems are up to 10 inches (25 cm) long and up to 3 inches (7.5 cm) in diameter, egg-shaped at first, becoming cylindric with age.
+Echinocereus dasyacanthus is a small cactus with erect, green stems with 15 to 18 ribs lined with clusters of spines that usually overlap, making the stem not visible.
+It can grow solitary or in loose clumps of up to 20 stems.
+The stems can reach a height of 10 inches (25 cm) and a diameter of 3 inches (7.5 cm), initially egg-shaped, becoming cylindrical with age.
 Each areole bears 3 to 10 central and 16 to 24 radial spines.
-They are appressed or spreading in all directions and up to 60.6 inches (1.5 cm) long.
+They are appressed or spreading in all directions and can measure up to 60.6 inches (1.5 cm) in length.
 They are pink to pale yellow, white, or tan, and less often dark brown or purplish.

-The flowers appear at the sides of the stem above the areoles close to the stem apex in spring.
-They are usually bright yellow with a green throat, up to 5 inches (12.5 cm) long and nearly equal in width.
-Fruits are dull purplish to maroon, globose to ellipsoid, up to 2.4 inches (6 cm) long, and up to 1.8 inches (4.5 cm) wide.
+The flowers appear at the sides of the stem, above the areoles, close to the stem apex, in spring.
+They are usually bright yellow with a green throat, and can reach a length of up to 5 inches (12.5 cm) and nearly equal width.
+The fruits are dull purplish to maroon, globose to ellipsoid, and can grow up to 2.4 inches (6 cm) long and up to 1.8 inches (4.5 cm) wide.
 The edible pulp is white to purplish-pink and very juicy.

 Hardiness